Stock of the Day

 Investors should be bearish about investing in ServiceNow, Inc. for these reasons:

-• ServiceNow, Inc. has a high price-to-earnings (P/E) ratio of 116.63, indicating that the stock may be overvalued compared to its earnings, which could deter value-focused investors.
+• The stock has a high price-to-earnings (P/E) ratio of around 137.75, which could indicate that it is overvalued compared to its earnings, making it a riskier investment.

 Will ServiceNow continue its streak of double-digit EPS growth?